-What to do: We humans tend to take the path of least resistance.
-My official suggestion is, Stop That.
+We humans, and most animals, really, tend to take the path of least resistance.
+My official suggestion is to Stop That.
 Instead of going farther or faster on flat and smooth, challenge more of your body by going off the beaten path.
 Go sideways.
 Go up.
 And over.

-If you're stuck in a side-walk city, or if you've logged most of your walking hours on flat, you can do some indoor work to mobilize your ankles, knees, feet, and hips.
-Read this post for suggestions (click).
+If you're stuck in a sidewalk city, or if you've logged most of your walking hours on flat, you can do some indoor work to mobilize your ankles, knees, feet, and hips.

 There is, of course, more to do, but I've got to get it all out in an organized, robust way (read: the book).
 Until then, see if you can break the "convenient walking" habit.
 Walking on modern surfaces is easy on the body and lets a whole lot of you atrophy.
 Think outside the exercise box.
 It's not about making EASY more intense (going harder or longer doing exactly the same thing).
 Let EASY go and welcome in SIMPLY COMPLEX.